The latest numbers on COVID-19 in Canada for Saturday, Feb. 6, 2021

 There have been zero tests completed.

-There was one new reported death Friday.
-Over the past seven days there have been a total of 15 new reported deaths.
+There were four new reported deaths Saturday.
+Over the past seven days there have been a total of 17 new reported deaths.
 The seven-day rolling average of new reported deaths is two.
-The seven-day rolling average of the death rate is 0.16 per 100,000 people.
-The overall death rate is 60.76 per 100,000 people.
+The seven-day rolling average of the death rate is 0.18 per 100,000 people.
+The overall death rate is 61.05 per 100,000 people.

 There have been zero tests completed.

-There were three new reported deaths Friday.
-Over the past seven days there have been a total of 40 new reported deaths.
-The seven-day rolling average of new reported deaths is six.
-The seven-day rolling average of the death rate is 0.48 per 100,000 people.
-The overall death rate is 28.17 per 100,000 people.
+There were four new reported deaths Saturday.
+Over the past seven days there have been a total of 36 new reported deaths.
+The seven-day rolling average of new reported deaths is five.
+The seven-day rolling average of the death rate is 0.44 per 100,000 people.
+The overall death rate is 28.51 per 100,000 people.

 There have been zero tests completed.

-There were nine new reported deaths Friday.
-Over the past seven days there have been a total of 73 new reported deaths.
-The seven-day rolling average of new reported deaths is 10.
+There were 12 new reported deaths Saturday.
+Over the past seven days there have been a total of 74 new reported deaths.
+The seven-day rolling average of new reported deaths is 11.
 The seven-day rolling average of the death rate is 0.24 per 100,000 people.
-The overall death rate is 38.29 per 100,000 people.
+The overall death rate is 38.56 per 100,000 people.

 There have been zero tests completed.